zpl-c/librg/README.md

 ## Introduction

-**librg** is a light-weight "mid-level" library, to serve as a middleware between data-transferring libraries (networking, file-streaming, etc.) and core application/game logic.
+**librg** is a light-weight "mid-level" library, that can be used to serve as a middleware between data-transferring libraries (networking, file-streaming, etc.) and core application/game logic.
 Main responsibilities of the library include:

  * entity tracking (tracks which entity belongs to what world, and what states do they have)